shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

             ```
     3. Define and explain the `generate_image_description` function
     4. Define and explain the `embed_text_with_gemini` function
+    5. Call the `create_vector_index` function to create the `vector_index` list
+    6. Show how the keys of the `vector_index` look like and then how the embedding and description look like for the first element
-    5. Define the `search_multimodal` function.
+    7. Define the `search_multimodal` function.
 Explain that it's used to find top `k` images based on a text query
-    6. Call the `search_multimodal` function using the `"what is the architecture of the transformer neural network?"` query
+    8. Call the `search_multimodal` function using the `"what is the architecture of the transformer neural network?"` query
-    7. Show the text results and the output image.
+    9. Show the text results and the output image.
-    8. Another example with the `query = "a kitten with a robot"`
+    10. Another example with the `query = "a kitten with a robot"`
-    9. Show the text results and the output image
+    11. Show the text results and the output image
-    10. Highlight how we used the same image vector index to search for both images and PDF pages as we normalized everything to images.
+    12. Highlight how we used the same image vector index to search for both images and PDF pages as we normalized everything to images.
 We could take this even further and sample video footage or translate audio data to spectrograms.
     </define_how_the_code_should_be_explained_step_by_step>

 -  **Section length**: 400 words (don't count the code, images or mermaid diagrams)